Engee documentation

 "https://engee.com/prod/user/demo54365636-yurev/genie/App/"

-Based on the results of running the server, we can connect to the server at URL and display the application in an iframe without leaving Engee.
+Based on the results of the server launch, we can connect to the server via URL and display the application in iframe without leaving Engee.

 display(MIME("text/html"), html_content)